 In September 2014, we received a preliminary audit report from the Defense Contract Audit Agency (the "DCAA"), with respect to our 2007 incurred cost submission and questioning \$0.8 million of claimed costs that the DCAA believes are expressly unallowable under the Federal Acquisition Regulations and, therefore, subject to potential penalty.
-In June 2015, we received from the Defense Contract Management Agency a final determination and demand for payment of penalties, interest, and over billing in the aggregate amount of \$1.1 million.
-In July 2015, we filed an appeal with the Armed Services Board of
+In June 2015, we received from the Defense Contract Management Agency ("DCMA") a final determination and demand for payment of penalties, interest, and over billing in the aggregate amount of \$1.1 million.
+In July 2015, we filed an appeal with the Armed Services Board of Contract Appeals ("ABSCA").
+In January 2017, a hearing was held before the ASBCA.
+No ruling has yet been issued with respect to our appeal.
+In April 2017, we made a settlement offer of \$150,000 to DCMA, and we have accrued that amount in our financial statements as of March 31, 2017.
+We have not yet received a response to our offer from DCMA, and the appeals process remains ongoing.

-Contract Appeals.
-Because of the early stage of the appeal process, we are unable to estimate the amount of loss, if any, that may be realized.

 In the third quarter of 2016 we executed two non-cancelable purchase orders totaling \$1.4 million for multiple shipments of tunable lasers to be delivered over an 18-month period.
-At September 30, 2016, approximately \$1.4 million of this commitment remained.
+At March 31, 2017, approximately \$0.7 million of this commitment remained.
+In addition, as of March 31, 2017, we had \$0.9 million in outstanding purchase orders for multiple shipments of certain amplifiers utilized in our integrated coherent receiver products.